prebid/Prebid.js/modules/weboramaRtdProvider.md

                 weboUserDataConf: { // wam user-centric configuration, *omit if not needed*
                     enabled: true,
                 },
-                weboLiteDataConf: { // webo-lite site-centric configuration, *omit if not needed*
+                sfbxLiteDataConf: { // sfbx-lite site-centric configuration, *omit if not needed*
                     enabled: true,
                 },
             }